okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ## Update an authentication policy

-This section walks you through updating a [preset authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) with another rule.
-Before we make changes to the authentication policy, create a test group with a test user for this use case scenario.
+In this section, you update a [preset authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) with another rule.
+Before we make changes to the authentication policy, we first create a test group and add a test user for this use case example.

 ### Create a group and add a user

 1. In the Admin Console, go to **Directory** > **Groups**.
-1. Click **Add Group** , name it **Support**, and click **Save**.
+1. Click **Add Group** , name it **Support**, and then click **Save**.
 1. Select the group that you just created and on the **People** tab, click **Assign People**.
 1. Add a user to the group for testing and click **Save**.